- Date : 26/10/2019

 - Read: 4 mins

-Bombarded by festive offers and sales online?
+Bombarded by festive deals and online sales?
 Here’s how to spot too good to be true deals to make smart purchase decisions.

-Here’s how you can distinguish between offers that really give you big savings and ones that are taking you for a ride.
+Here’s how you can distinguish between festival deals that really give you big savings and ones that are taking you for a ride.

 1. Cashbacks don’t really bring you cash

-This is a very popular strategy to attract customers.
+This is a very popular strategy to attract customers during online sales.
 Most online stores provide cash back on purchases.
 However, while some may give a genuine cashback, a lot of them just give it in the form of points or credits to be redeemed at the same store on your next purchase.
 So it is not real cash that you are getting, but the brand is rather set you up for your next purchase.